warrenbraggs/Stock-Market-Analysis/README.md

 # Stock-Market-Analysis
-Development of interactive to tool to analyse a stock
+Development of an interactive tool to analyse a stock.

 # Installation